sirnewton01/anon-ssh/README.md

 with an SSH server that is configured for anonymous access.

 ```
-ssh-keygen -b 2048 -t rsa -f ~/.ssh/newhost.com/id_rsa -q -N ""
+ssh-keygen -b 2048 -t rsa -f ~/.ssh/example.com_anon_id_rsa -q -N ""
 ```

-Now, when you conect to anonymous@newhost.com it will use this key for that site and none of the others restricting your identity to only that one site.
+Now, when you conect to anonymous@example.com it will use this key for that site and none of the others restricting your identity to only that one site.
 This can be useful to help and avoid certain user tracking mechanisms popular on the web.
+If you ever want to use a new identity with this site then you can delete the example.com_anon_id* files and regenerate them.

 You may have noticed that we forgot about the LANG and TZ environment variables described at the top of this section.
 It turns out that most Unix-based